 Be Filled with the Spirit

 There are many instances in the book of Acts where it records that the disciples were “Filled with the Spirit”.
-As a believer, you have the Spirit of God always in you, but it is good to regularly ask God to fill you with His Spirit.
+As a believer, you always have the Spirit of God within you, but it is good to regularly ask God to fill you with His Spirit for His glory and His purposes.
 It is more often a matter of choosing to submit to the Spirit in your life because we really need His enabling power to be effective Christians.

 52 And the disciples were filled with joy And with the Holy Spirit.